-Released last year, III tells the story of the fictional Sparks family as they deal with alcoholism and mental illness and their effects on themselves and their family members.
+Released last year, III tells the story of the fictional Sparks family as they deal with childhood trauma, alcoholism, and mental illness.
 The first third of the album follows Gloria, the matriarch of the family and the namesake of the album’s lead single.
 The second follows Junior, her grandson, while the final chapter centers on her son, Jimmy.

 “There was some stuff that I don’t think Jeremiah had processed, and that led to some dormant feelings coming out,” said Schultz.
 “It was a really painful process for him, for both of us really, but I appreciated him sharing those things with me, and I think it led him to a new place in terms of expressing his feelings and talking about the event.”